Muzammilsajid121/arcore_flutter_plus/README.md

 ### Classes provided by the plugin

-**There are a total of 13 classes provided by this plugin until Feb 20206.**
+**There are a total of 13 classes provided by this plugin.**

 - ArCoreView
 - ArCoreController
 - ArCoreFaceView
-- ArCoreFaceContrller
+- ArCoreFaceController
 - ArCoreSphere
 - ArCoreCylinder
 - ArCoreCube
 - ArCoreNode
-- ArCoeMaterial
+- ArCoreMaterial
 - ArCoreHitTestResult
 - ArCoreRotatingNode
 - ArCorePlane